 When it comes to which room in your house is the most comfortable, most people would probably choose their bedroom.
 The centerpiece of any comfy bedroom is, of course, the bed.
-But not just any bed one outfitted with a fluffy duvet and silky duvet cover almost guarantee a good night's sleep.
-Especially if you live in a cold area duvet's are a must in terms of warm bedding.
+But not just any bed—one outfitted with a fluffy duvet and silky duvet cover almost guarantees a good night's sleep.
+Especially if you live in a cold area, duvets are a must in terms of warm bedding.
 However, many people are hesitant to purchase a good duvet out of fear of the upkeep.
 While it's true that a good duvet isn't as easy to clean as your average comforter, it's well worth the extra effort.
 Here's everything you'll need to know about the use and cleaning of duvets.

 What Is a Duvet?

 A duvet is a type of blanket for a bed.
-It's made like a large bag, usually of good quality, high-thread-count cotton, filled with feathers, down, silk, wool, or polyfill.
+It's made like a large bag, usually of good quality, high-thread-count cotton, and filled with feathers, down, silk, wool, or polyfill.
 A duvet takes the place of a sheet and blanket, all in one piece.
 If you are allergic to feathers or down, then you should choose a hypoallergenic material like polyfill.

 What Is a Duvet Cover?